-Changes in communities to the east, southeast, and south of the airport
+Changes in communities to the north and northeast of the airport

 INTRODUCTION

 The objective of the Vancouver Airspace Modernization Project (VAMP) is to enhance safety, modernize procedures, and ensure the airspace structure can accommodate the demand for air services.
 The project proposes changes to the instrument approach procedures for Vancouver International Airport (YVR) affecting a broad area around Metro Vancouver, with some places more affected than others.